High TG PCB - High Temerature Circuit Board for PCB applications that requires high temperature.

 Meanwhile, we can also provide customers with metal-based PCB with excellent heat dissipation performance, such as aluminum PCB, LED PCB Circuit Board, Metal Core PCB, Copper-based PCB, etc.

-We used below High Tg materials usually; if you need Data Sheet, please contact us directly.
+We used the below High Tg materials usually; if you need Data Sheet, please contact us directly.

 |(DSC, °C)||(Wt, °C)||(ppm/°C)||(min)||(min)|